nautobot/nautobot/nautobot/docs/user-guide/administration/installation/docker.md

     --name nautobot networktocode/nautobot
 ```

-Or if you are using docker-compose:
+Or if you are using docker compose:

 ```yaml
 services: